Oscarlind/OpenShift/tools/python/cluster-scanner/README.md

 The scan is primarily intended to give a new administrator information of the cluster but could just as well be used by someone administrating it for a longer period of time.

 ### Node Scan
 This check is replicating the command: `oc adm top node` while giving additional information to the user, such as the **roles** of the nodes.
-This since we have different expectations and requirements on our nodes depending on what workload they are holding.
+This since we have different expectations and requirements of our nodes depending on what workload they are holding.

 We might have certain nodes dedicated for ML/AI and that might be a reason why their resource usage differs compared to standard worker nodes.
 This check intends to make these subtleties visible at a first glance.